lbaehren/prometheus-sumo/documentation/Database.md

 ## Exploring the database

-You can explore the contents of your database - including the various tables contained therein - directly: after starting up the {files:MySQL} command line tool via
+You can explore the contents of your database - including the various tables contained therein - directly: after starting up the {file:MySQL} command line tool via

     $ mysql -u <login> -p